 Martina Čermáková studied English Language and Literature at Charles University in Prague.
 Since her graduation in 1999 she has been leading cultural tours focusing on art, history and architecture.
 She also teaches English to individuals.
 Martina lives in Prague with her husband and two children.

 Dr Roberto Cobianchi studied Art History at the Universities of Parma, Milan and Warwick and is a fellow at the British School at Rome where he continues his research and lecturing.
 Roberto has extensive knowledge and experience of Italian Renaissance art and has held several significant fellowships and lectureships.

 Dr Jacqueline Cockburn was Head of Art History at Westminster School and Associate Lecturer at Birkbeck College.
 She currently writes and teaches at Christies Education, the V & A and is a NADFAS lecturer.
 She is Director of Art and Culture Andalucía and runs residential art history courses in Southern Spain.

 Oliver Coulson has travelled widely in sub-Saharan Africa and Europe, and previously worked as Parliamentary Assistant to the Deputy Speaker.
-Oliver gained his BA and MA from the Courtauld Institute, and after a brief stint in investment banking joined Art Pursuits Abroad, working with Joachim to design our new tours.
+Oliver gained his BA and MA from the Courtauld Institute, and after a brief stint in investment banking joined Art Pursuits Abroad, working to design our new tours.